johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 ## Getting started

 This article is intended to be an overview of webpack.
-The documentation, as you might expect from such a big project, is excellent and can be found here: https://webpack.js.org
+The documentation, as you might expect from such a big project, is comprehensive and can be found here: https://webpack.js.org

 Whilst we won't go through every scenario and use case of webpack, we want to give you a sense of what working with webpack looks like.
 For the purposes of this article, let's get started with a simple example.
 We'll create a simple "Hello, webpack" app.
 And we'll enrich it as we go through the piece.